Midreshet Moriah—S. Daniel Abraham Israel Program

 Students are encouraged to visit different communities in Israel and at their request may be placed for home hospitality on Shabbatot throughout the country.
-Students are encouraged to understand Israeli politics and the Israeli scene in formal classes like “Current Events”, and informally, through the madrichot and Sherut Leumi and nursing school students who share our building.
+Students are encouraged to understand Israeli politics and the Israeli scene in formal classes like “Current Events”, and informally, through the madrichot and the people they volunteer with at their weekly volunteer activities.

 Programming for Shabbat and Yom Tov

-At Midreshet, we have a Shabbaton about once a month, bringing our students and faculty together in locations such as Tzfat, the Old City of Jerusalem, Neve Daniel, Chashmona’im, Me’ah She’arim, and other locations.
-Our dormitory remains open on all Shabbatot and during Chol HaMo’ed, so that students may stay “in” when they wish.
+At Midreshet, we have a Shabbaton about once a month, bringing our students and faculty together in locations such as Tzfat, Neve Daniel, Beit She'an and other locations.
+Our dormitory remains open on all Shabbatot and during Chol HaMo’ed Sukkot, so that students may stay “in” when they wish.
 Students are often hosted for Shabbat by families of staff members and former students.
 For the Yamim Nora’im, all students are invited to the home of a member of our faculty.